tdj28/blog/content/en/blog/post/math_science/phys_math/mathieu_equation/index.md

 Any algebraic program can get these for us, and below we share python code given that Python is more widely available.

 Our program seeks to find regions where the bounded stable solutions of Mathieu's equations exist.
+Note that points where \\((2r)^2 \approx a\\) sit on the exact poles of the determinant formulation; the \\(10^{-12}\\) guard in the code loops below is purely a pragmatic scanning hack to keep the arrays stable, which will slightly blur calculations precisely on the boundaries.

 By computing \\(\Delta(0)\\), we construct a Boolean stability mask across the target variable ranges.
 We check the criteria: